mattbasta/btype/README.md

 - Generics
 - Strong static typing with type inference

+## Goals

+- Provide a language with the best features of most modern dynamic languages
+- Code compiled to JS should run faster than vanilla JavaScript
+- Code should compile to a wide array of targets
+- Tools for accessing external JS utilities should be available
+- Automatic memory management
+- Very fast compilation
+- Code compiled to JavaScript should minify well

 # Requirements

+## Standalone (CLI)

-You must have Node 5.x or later installed.
-Running tests requires LLVM 3.6 or later.
+You must have Node 6.x or later installed to run BType via the command line.
+This is mostly for performance reasons.
+Running tests requires LLVM 3.8 or later.

 ```bash
 npm install -g btype